Zero no more: San Diego State gets first win over UCLA 23-14

 The difference in the game was time of possession and turnovers.
 The Aztecs controlled the ball for 38:16 and scored 10 points off a pair of UCLA turnovers.

-San Diego State took a 10-7 lead during the final minute in the first quarter when Araiza’s hit a career-long 43-yard field goal.
+San Diego State (2-0) took a 10-7 lead during the final minute in the first quarter when Araiza hit a career-long 43-yard field goal.
 The Aztecs got the ball on their own 45 when Tariq Thompson recovered a Mike Martinez fumble.

-The Aztecs then took a 10-point lead as Agnew connected with Kobe Smith for a 36-yard touchdown.
+The Aztecs then took a 10-point lead with 12:50 remaining in the third quarter when Agnew connected with Smith for a 36-yard touchdown.
 Smith caught the ball at the Bruins 6 and dragged defensive back Jay Shaw into the end zone.

 The TD came two plays after Caden McDonald recovered Dorian Thompson-Robinson’s fumble following a sack by Kyahva Tezino.